In this section...

 - and any emerging risks, eg of NCPs acting as a gateway to smoking tobacco, can be effectively managed.

-In the meantime, the UK government will encourage applications for medicines licences for NCPs and will make best use of the flexibilities within the existing framework to enable licensed products to be available.
+The UK government will continue to encourage applications for medicines licences for NCPs and will make best use of the flexibilities within the existing framework to enable licensed products to be available.

 This summary should be read in conjunction with the supporting documents published on the MHRA website.